Linear stability of discrete shock profiles for systems of conservation laws: Extension of the spatial Green's function near 1

-We have now introduced all the tools necessary to study the spatial Green's function near $1$.
-In Section \ref{subsec:Near1:PremièreExpression}, we will use the families of vectors previously indicated to decompose the expressions \eqref{Wr} and \eqref{Wl} proved on the spatial Green's function in Section \ref{sec:GSloin} and obtain the expressions \eqref{expW3} of the spatial Green's function on $B(1,\delta_1)\cap\Oc_\rho$.
-Since the sequence $W_m^\pm$ are holomorphic on the whole ball $B(1,\delta_1)$, this will allow us to to extend the spatial Green's function meromorphically on $B(1,\delta_1)$ with a pole of order $1$ at $1$.
-The calculations performed in this section will be fairly inspired by \cite[Section 3]{Godillon} and the expression \eqref{expW3} corresponds to the result of \cite[Proposition 3.1]{Godillon}.
-However, we will need a more accurate description of the spatial Green's function to improve on the result of \cite{Godillon}.
+To enter into more details, in Section \ref{subsec:Near1:PremièreExpression}, we will use the families of solutions of the dynamical system \eqref{syst_dyn} previously introduced to decompose the expressions \eqref{Wr} and \eqref{Wl} proved on the spatial Green's function in Section \ref{sec:GSloin} and obtain the expressions \eqref{expW3} below of the spatial Green's function on $B(1,\delta_1)\cap\Oc_\rho$.
+Since the sequence $W_m^\pm$ are holomorphic on $B(1,\delta_1)$, this will allow us to extend the spatial Green's function meromorphically on the whole ball $B(1,\delta_1)$ with a pole of order $1$ at $1$.
+The computations performed in this section will be fairly inspired by \cite[Section 3]{Godillon} and the expression \eqref{expW3} corresponds to the result of \cite[Proposition 3.1]{Godillon}.
+However, our goal is to improve the expression \eqref{expW3} to obtain the result \eqref{ExpGs}.
 Those calculations will be performed in Sections \ref{subsubsec:Dm} and \ref{subsubsec:ReexpGreenSpatial}.

-\subsubsection{Meromorphic extension of the spatial Green's function near $1$}
+\subsubsection{Meromorphic extension of the spatial Green's function near \texorpdfstring{$1$}{1}}